 Like the MotoGP machine the Ducati Desmosedici RR is built to an exquisite level of quality; there’s simply nothing you can buy that comes close.
 Unlike the race bike the Desmosedici RR actually comes with a three-year warrantee and three-years free servicing, which is an astonishing feat from Ducati.

-£40,000 is a lot of money for a motorcycle but the Ducati Desmosedici RR more than justifies its price tag; Ducati could sell it for a lot more and it would still be worth it.
-If you could imagine how much a car would cost that was this close to a racing machine?
+Ducati could have sold the Desmo for a lot more than it's £40K price tag and it would still be have beem worth it.
+If you could imagine how much a car would cost that was this close to a top racing machine?
 Probably millions, if it could ever happen, which it never would or could.
-Even if the Desmosedici didn’t run, the way it’s built alone would justify its price tag; the fact that it’s faster and better handling than any production sports bike ever built makes it the deal of the century.
+If you can find one for sale and you have the cash we recommend you snap it up sharpish.
 Find a Ducati Desmosedici RR for sale.

 Insurance group: 17 of 17 – compare motorcycle insurance quotes now.